Kufo2018/my-first-blog/readme.md

-This is a webapp I created using django.
+This is a Webapp using the framework Django.

-This webapp is hosted on "crammers.pythonanywhere.com"
+Current address is "crammers.pythonanywhere.com"

 Credits to Djangogirls.